Næturvaktin: Planned US remake

 In 2009, the American production company Reveille Productions purchased production rights for a remake for the U.S. market, with the Fox Network purchasing broadcasting rights.
 Howard Owens, the managing director of Reveille, said:

 In January 2010, the screenplay for the American adaptation was completed by screenwriter Adam Barr.
 Whether a pilot episode will be made has yet to be decided.
 Nevertheless, the screenplay includes American adaptations of the characters. Ólafur Ragnar's name has been changed to Tommy, but otherwise his character is the same.
 The other two main characters have undergone more significant changes, however.
 The character of Daníel keeps his name and is still a medical school drop-out, but his introverted personality has undergone a complete inversion and – according to Iceland Review – he will be "a hunk playing the field".
 Georg Bjarnfreðarson's character has undergone a complete transformation, into a survivalist.

 German adaptation

-On 31 July 2018, ZDFneo started broadcasting a German adaptation called Tanken - mehr als Super.
+On 31 July 2018, ZDFneo started broadcasting a German adaptation called Tanken - Mehr als Super.
+Gnarr expressed his annoyance over the German adaptation and accused Icelandic production company Saga Film of copyright violation, since he was not informed about the adaptation and did not get mentioned in the credits as the author of the original series, as well as not getting any money for the remake.